-The company with German roots and headquarters in Kassel and Hamburg explores for and produces gas and oil in 13 countries worldwide in an efficient and responsible manner.
-With activities in Northern Europe, Russia, Latin America and the MENA region (Middle East and North Africa), Wintershall Dea has a global upstream portfolio.
+The company with German roots and headquarters in Kassel and Hamburg explores for and produces gas and oil in 11 countries worldwide in an efficient and responsible manner.
+With activities in Northern Europe, Latin America and the MENA region (Middle East and North Africa), Wintershall Dea has a global upstream portfolio.
 Furthermore, with its participation in natural gas transport, it is also active in the midstream business.
 The company stands for over 120 years of experience as an operator and project partner along the entire E&P value chain.
 The company employs around 2,500 people worldwide from almost 60 nations.

-|Revenues and other income||8,188||3,892|
+|Revenues and other income||16,936||6,941|

-|Adjusted net income2||950||195|
+|Adjusted net income3||928||403|

 2 EBITDAX is defined as revenues and other income, less production and operating expenses, less production and similar taxes, less general and administrative expenses and less cost of sales midstream, adjusted for special items.

 3 Adjusted net income is derived from EBITDAX less depreciation and amortization, less exploration expenses, plus financial income, less financial expenses and less income taxes, adjusted for special items and tax effects on adjusted special items and disregarded items (e.g., impairments on assets).

-Production 2021 by region
+Production 2022 by region (excluding Russia)

-Proven reserves (2P) 2021 by region
+Proven reserves (2P) 2022 by region (excluding Russia)

 Wintershall Dea has been active in the Dutch North Sea for more than 50 years.
 As a shareholder of Wintershall Noordzee, the company is currently one of the major producers of natural gas in the region.